ENZOTECH2/BUTTON-BOT/README.md

 > System Features

-- **Multi-Platform Support**: The POOKID bot is designed to be integrated with multiple platforms, including WhatsApp, Telegram, Slack, and others.
+- **Multi-Platform Support**: The ENZO bot is designed to be integrated with multiple platforms, including WhatsApp, Telegram, Slack, and others.

 - **Parallel Conversation Support**: The bot is highly scalable and can handle a large number of conversations for multiple users parallel.